j2labs/quickness/README.md

 Your prompt will change to something colorful with a newline before the command entry point. `ls` is colorful too, along with other aliases.

-## New Amazon ec2 Box (requires boto and an environment variable named AWS\_IDENTITY that points to your key)
+## New Amazon ec2 Box (requires boto)

+Create an environment variable named AWS\_IDENTITY which points to your amazon key.
 Copy ec2.sample to ec2/private/ec2.conf and update with your own preferences (files in etc/private are ignored by git)

-    bin/ec2server precise64 devbox
+    bin/quick_ec2server precise64 devbox

 Give it a few extra minutes to bootstrap the environment.

-    bin/quick_ssh devbox
+    bin/quick_ec2 ssh devbox

 If you login and don't see the quickness ascii art your environment is not ready, exit and wait a minute.